 Asylum seekers are entitled to health care until a final decision rejecting the asylum application unless required otherwise by the medical condition of the applicant.
 Additionally, the reduction or withdrawal of reception conditions cannot restrict the access of asylum seekers to emergency health care, basic treatment of illnesses and serious mental disturbances or, in the case of applicants with special reception needs, to medical care or other types of necessary assistance, including adequate psychological care where appropriate.
 This provision remains to be tested in practice due to the extremely limited number of such decisions to date (see Reduction or Withdrawal of Reception Conditions).

-The special needs of particularly vulnerable persons must be taken into consideration in the provision of health care, through adequate medical care, and specialised mental health care including for survivors of torture and serious violence, including in detention.
+The special needs of particularly vulnerable persons must be taken into consideration in the provision of health care, through adequate medical care, and specialised mental health care including for survivors of torture and serious violence, and in detention.
 The responsibility for special treatment required by survivors of torture and serious violence lies with ISS.

 In practice, asylum seekers have effective access to free health care in the SNS in line with applicable legal provisions.
 However, persisting challenges have an impact on the quality of health care.
-According to previous research, and information available to CPR, these include language and cultural barriers (e.g. the lack of interpreters for certain languages and the reluctance of health care services to use interpretation services such as ACM’s translation hotline); difficult access to diagnosis procedures and medication paid by the SNS due to bureaucratic constraints; or very limited access to mental health care and other categories of specialised medical care (e.g. dentists) in the SNS.
+According to previous research, and information available to CPR, these include language and cultural barriers (e.g., the lack of interpreters for certain languages and the reluctance of health care services to use interpretation services such as ACM’s translation hotline); difficult access to diagnosis procedures and medication paid by the SNS due to bureaucratic constraints; or very limited access to mental health care and other categories of specialised medical care (e.g. dentists) in the SNS.
 The difficulties in accessing specialised care in the SNS, including dentists, also came out as the main concerns in consultations conducted by CPR in October 2017 in the framework of the relocation programme.

-It should be noted in this regard that CPR provides financial support to unaccompanied asylum-seeking children and asylum seekers in admissibility and accelerated procedures to cover the costs of diagnosis procedures and medication depending on the individual circumstances and available resources.
+CPR provides financial support to unaccompanied asylum-seeking children and asylum seekers in admissibility and accelerated procedures to cover the costs of diagnosis procedures and medication depending on the individual circumstances and available resources.
 Unaccompanied children residing at CPR’s CACR have also been able to access dental care in SOL, a clinic managed by SCML that provides specialised care in the field for children living or studying in Lisbon.